 Your Financial Aid Basics

-If you haven't yet heard, the FAFSA® and CSS ProfileTM both became available on October 1st!
+If you haven't yet heard, the FAFSA® and CSS ProfileTM both became available on October 1st.
+However the FAFSA will not be available until December 2023 for families completing the 2024-25 application.
 As you may know, the FAFSA is an important aspect of the financial aid process, as it's required at every college and university in the country.
-And the CSS Profile is a financial aid application used by over 250 colleges, universities, and scholarship programs.
+And the CSS Profile is a financial aid application used by roughly 200 colleges, universities, and scholarship programs.
 Through the variety of work we do with families in the community, we always receive a lot of questions about financial aid.

 And so, we recently decided to hold a Twitter Chat on that exact topic in order to get our financial aid guidance into the hands and onto the screens of families.
 Below is a brief recap of what we discussed during the Chat.
 So whether you're a filling out the FAFSA for the first time or you're a financial aid veteran with a few lingering questions, read on.
 If you have a question that wasn't addressed in our Chat, get in touch with us and we'll help you out!
 We've included our contact information at the end of this post.

 1.What forms do students need to submit in order to apply for financial aid?